JianBinWu/GPX/README.md

 iOS GPX Framework
 ============================

-This is a iOS framework for parsing/generating GPX files.
+This project provide a iOS & macOS framework for parsing/generating GPX files.
 This Framework parses the GPX from a URL or Strings and create Objective-C Instances of GPX structure.